 As discussed under "-Compensation Discussion and Analysis-Elements of Compensation-Long-Term Incentive Compensation" above, annual awards of Restricted Share Units granted for 2022 generally vest on an annual basis over three years.
 One-time awards of Restricted Share Units granted to Messrs.
 Gorenstein and Holm vest on the third anniversary of the grant date of March 21, 2022 and November 28, 2022, respectively.
-Restricted Share Units granted to Mr. Madore were scheduled to vest on the third anniversary of the grant down.
-Madore were scheduled to vest in quarterly equal installments over a four-year period beginning on November 9, 2021.
+Restricted Share Units granted to Mr. Madore were scheduled to vest on the third anniversary of the grant date of August 9, 2021, and Stock Options granted to Mr. Madore were scheduled to vest in quarterly equal installments over a four-year period beginning on November 9, 2021.
 Restricted Share Units granted to Mr. Schmidt in 2020 were scheduled to vest on the third anniversary of the grant date, and Stock Options granted to Mr. Schmidt in 2020 were scheduled to vest on an annual basis over five years beginning on September 10, 2021 and expire seven years from the date of the grant.